SlavaInder/209AS_Adversarial_Patch/docs/implementation.md

 # Evaluation
 Based upon our results, we demonstrate the feasibility of creating an adversarial patch robust to folds, rotations, translations, and scaling.
-Overall our adversarial patch does not
+Overall our adversarial patch demonstrated high accuracy with folds and was able to fool Inceptionv3 at a reliable rate.
+With our results, came a few observations regarding the relationship between our adversarial patch and the success rate of the model.

+#### Observations:
+- Larger patches led to a higher rate of success as seen by our tables and graphs above
+- Patches that were closer to the center of the image led to a higher rate of success; this can potentially be tied to the concept of frequency shifts present across the majority of natural images
+- Accuracy dramatically decreases near picture edges, concerning the geometric relationship between the patch and the image wherein there exists some cases where there exists little overlap after transformation
+- Target class was almost always present in the Top-5 probabilistic classifications as seen by the high Top-5 accuracy metrics across most patch sizes
+- Non-linear relationship between patch sizes and accuracy metrics